huystuhh/huystuhh.github.io/index.md

 Thank you for stopping by and welcome to my personal site!
 It's constantly under construction, so please excuse the mess.

-If you have some time, enjoy some pictures of myself, my partner, our dog Momo, and our cat Appa. ☺️
+If you have some time, feel free to look through pictures of myself, my partner, our dog Momo, and our cat Appa. ☺️

 <div class="carousel">